jtCodes/n-digits-of-pi/README.md

 # Computing the nth digits of pi

 ## Description
-The procedure named pi, prodcues a infinite stream of pi digits.
+The procedure named pi, produces a infinite stream of pi digits.

 ## How to use
 ===>(display-n (pi) 6)